Orbiston Community Hub, Bellshill

 ““Sacred Heart and Lawmuir Primaries have been on a fantastic journey of consultation, where pupils, staff and parents have been able to view the graphic plans of proposal to ascertain the most popular and inspiring plans for the Orbiston future generation of learners.””

-K Somerville, Head teacher Sacred Heart Primary, Sacred Heart and Orbiston Nurseries.
+K Somerville, Head Teacher Sacred Heart Primary, Sacred Heart and Orbiston Nurseries.

 Orbiston Community Hub Reception